Slack

 Configuring Slack application

-- If you use a manual Management solution, add the API endpoint you created on Step 1.
+• If you use a manual Management solution, add the API endpoint you created in Step 1.

 Enabling HMAC Encryption